Transgender rights in the United Kingdom: NHS England document published: 20 October

-WPATH response
+Criticism by WPATH

 In November 2022, the World Professional Association of Transgender Health published a statement in which it described the methodology of treatment suggested in the proposed reforms as "tantamount to 'conversion' or 'reparative' therapy", and that the psychotherapy route of treatment recommended "seems to view gender incongruence largely as a mental health disorder or a state of confusion and withholds gender-affirming treatments on this basis".
 The statement further says that the proposal "makes assumptions about transgender children and adolescents which are outdated and untrue", and that it "quotes selectively and ignores newer evidence about the persistence of gender incongruence in children".
 It also describes the requirement to obtain medical approval to change one's clothing or pronouns as "an unconscionable degree of medical and state intrusion", and that the proposal document "makes unsupported statements about the influence of family, social, and mental health factors on the formation of gender identity".

 Sports

 In September 2021, the UK Sports Council Equality Group issued new guidance saying that in their view, trans inclusion and "competitive fairness" cannot coexist in sports.
-The SCEG based its guidance on 300 interviews regarding personal opinions on the matter, conducted across 54 sports and 175 organisations, with only 20 of those interviewed being trans people.

-In June 2022, conservative UK culture secretary Nadine Dorries met with the heads of UK sporting bodies and told them that "elite and competitive women's sport must be reserved for people born of the female sex".
+In June 2022, the then UK Secretary of State for Digital, Culture, Media and Sport Nadine Dorries met with the heads of UK sporting bodies and told them that "elite and competitive women's sport must be reserved for people born of the female sex".

+Athletics

+UK Athletics announced a ban on transgender women competing in the female category in the UK, with immediate effect, in March 2023, following a similar ban by World Athletics.

+Billiards

+The English Blackball Pool Federation banned players who were "not born biologically female" from its women’s competitions and teams in August 2023, a decision that withstood legal challenge for direct discrimination on the basis of gender reassignment in August 2025 on the grounds that it was the only "reasonable" way to ensure "fair competition".

+Cricket

+The England and Wales Cricket Board announced on 2 May 2025 that, with immediate effect, "only those whose biological sex is female" would be able to participate in women's and girls' cricket.
+Prior to this change, the policy had been that, from 2025, any player who had gone through male puberty could not play in the top two tiers of the women's game.

+Cycling

+In May 2023, British Cycling issued a ban on transgender women competing in women's events at elite levels of the sport.
+This ruling impacted on transgender cyclist Emily Bridges who confirmed having no further intention of competing in cycling due to being unwilling to compete in the Open category and being banned from the Female category.

+Darts

+Since April 2024, England Darts has not allowed "non birth gender females" from playing in women's competitions.
+A motion subsequently put forth by the England, Scotland, and Wales and passed by the World Darts Federation prevents trans women from competing as women globally.